Key Info

 MD4116 - Irish World Academy Practicum C5

 This module will continue to focus on students developing their artistic practice in a collaborative context, through a choreographic process, while gaining embodied experience of other arts practices outside of their own genre and disciplinary specialties.
 The rationale for including a defined space for the engagement with performance practices unfamiliar to the student is to show the student different creativities structured by unfamiliar aesthetics, cultural context and modes of embodiment.
-Students will have the option to build on cross-genre skills acquired in Practicum C1 in certain contexts.
+Students will have the option to build on cross-genre and choreographic skills acquired in previous modules.

 MU4106 - Arts and Health